 Hill Climb - a vertical height gain of between 30m and 50m, roughly 500m in length

 Middle distance - a flat(ish) run of between 800m and 2km

 Endurance - a trail run between 5km and half marathon (All distance options open to all.
 For events with multiple Endurance distances on offer, a different final classification will be produced under names Bronze, Silver or Gold Omnium.
 For example 5km is Bronze, 10km is Silver, 10km + Half Marathon is Gold Omnium)

-All our runners receive a top of the range custom medal, as well as a buffet of fresh fruit and other tasty treats.
+All our finishers receive a top of the range custom medal as well as a buffet of fresh fruit and other tasty treats.
 We also recognise a few of the speedy runners on the following basis.

-The final number of prizes awarded is determined by the total number of finishers (male and female combined) in a given race distance.
-If there are more than 100 finishers then the full range of awards are made as shown above.
-It there are between 50 and 100 finishers then the top 3 male and top 3 female runners will receive a prize.
-If there are less than 50 finishers then the first male and first female finisher will be awarded a prize.
-We do not have any winner's prizes for any of the children's events as we would like to keep this participation focused.
+The final number of prizes awarded is determined by the number of finishers for each gender in a given race distance.
+If there are more than 50 finishers then the full range range of awards are made as shown above.
+If there are less than 50 finishers then the top 3 male and top 3 female finishers overall will be awarded a prize.
+We do not have any winner's prizes for any of the children's events as would like to keep this participation focused.

 There is no on the day prize giving because of the multi wave, multi start time format of the events.
 Prize winners will be contacted mid week via email.